patricia-gallardo/patricia-gallardo.github.io/_posts/2025-05-30-why_lean_software_dev_is_wrong.md

 >
 > ― Upton Sinclair, I, Candidate for Governor: And How I Got Licked

 PS.
-Yes, this whole thread is relevant to the question: will AI take my programming job?
+Yes, this blogpost is relevant to the question: will AI take my programming job?
 But answering that question is left as an exercise to the reader.

 [1]: https://mastodon.social/@PeterSommerlad/114580794562975021
 [2]: https://en.wikipedia.org/wiki/Schema_(psychology)